 The steps required to establish whether a company is entitled to apply the micro-entity regime are broadly similar to those for small companies but there are further exclusions and reduced size thresholds.

 Similar requirements and exemptions are available to other types of entity that do not report under the Companies Act but are required or choose to prepare accounts that are intended to give a true and fair view, for example LLPs.

 Simplifications available to small entities

-There are certain simplifications that are available to all small entities, irrespective of whether they choose to apply Section 1A of FRS 102 (see below).
+There are certain simplifications that are available to all entities that are entitled to prepare accounts for the year in accordance with the small companies regime, irrespective of whether they choose to apply Section 1A of FRS 102.

-There are further simplifications which are only available when the a small entity applies Section 1A Small Entities:
+There are further simplifications which are only available when a small entity applies Section 1A Small Entities.

-For a more detailed analysis of the simplifications outlined above visit Small companies reporting – simplifications (Financial Reporting Faculty members only).
+For a more detailed analysis of the simplifications above visit Small companies reporting simplifications.

 For a comprehensive guide to the simplifications and requirements for entities qualifying for the small entities regime read the Financial Reporting Faculty’s factsheet Preparing and filing UK small entity accounts (Financial Reporting Faculty members only).